KatherineMichel/church-website-and-marketing-on-a-budget/church_image_rebrand.md

 Yellow is a "warm" color, reminiscent of the sun.

 The sunflower symbolizes bright, "happy" faces turned toward the sky amid the warmth and promise of a new day.

+The inspiration for the church's new brand is the sunflower.